MadeofTin/maths/docs/mathematical-landscapes.md

 ## Combine the Chains

-For each point, take is position and the postion of the other point relative to it and combine them using the Expand Operator.
+For each point, take its position and the postion of the other point relative to it and combine them using the Expand Operator.

 ![Combine Chains] [Graph-3]